 statement of profit and loss.

-a financial liability or equity instrument of
+and a financial liability or equity instrument of

 another entity.

-becomes a party to the contractual
+a party to the contractual provisions of the

-measured initially at fair value adjusted
+instrument and are measured initially at fair

-for transaction costs, except for those
+value adjusted for transaction costs, except

-carried at fair value through Profit and
+for those carried at fair value through Profit

-Loss which are measured initially at fair
+and Loss which are measured initially at

-value.
+fair value.
 However, trade receivables are

 recognised initially at the transaction